jbreitweiser/godot-ai-assistant-hub/README.md

 ## Setup steps
 In general this is what you need to do:
+0. Install Ollama or some other LLM supported and download a model.
 1. Download this addon and copy the folder ai_assistant_hub into your addons folder (`res://addons/ai_assistant_hub/`).
 2. Enable the plugin in your project settings, you should see a new tab `AI Hub` in the bottom panel.
+3.A You should see a list of models you have installed.
+Click one and use the "New assistant type".
-3. In folder `res://addons/ai_assistant_hub/assistants/` right click, Create New > Resource... > AIAssistantResource
+3.B Alternatively to 3.A, in folder `res://addons/ai_assistant_hub/assistants/` right click, Create New > Resource... > AIAssistantResource
 4. Fill up the data for your assistant.
 5. Add quick prompts to the assistant if needed.
-6. Click the reload button in the plugin to see your new assistant type.
+6. If added manually (3.B), click the reload button in the plugin to see your new assistant type.
+If you used 3.A it should be visible automatically.
 7. Click the assistant type button to start a chat with a new assistant of this type.
 8. Start using them to chat, pair programming, write, add inline documentation - it's up to you!